 Key Activities

 Sustainable Solutions Template

 Key Resources

 What resources do we need? (physical, intellectual, human, financial)

 Customers

 Who are your customers?
 What will our customers expect?

-Key Partners

-Who do we need to collaborate with to make this a success?
+Key Partners Who do we need to collaborate with to make this a success?

 Environmental & Social Benefits

 Detail the environmental and social benefits that will result from this idea.

-Value Proposition

-People, planet, profit.
+Value Proposition People, planet, profit.

-value Proposition

-Assumptions

-Detail the underlying assumptions of your business model.
+Assumptions Detail the underlying assumptions of your business model.

-Risks

-Detail the key risks and provide ideas for how you can mitigate them.

-Cost Structure

-How much will it cost to get this new idea up and running?
+Risks Detail the key risks and provide ideas for how you can mitigate them.
+Cost Structure How much will it cost to get this new idea up and running?

-Revenue Streams

-Detail how it will generate income and who will pay.
+Revenue Streams Detail how it will generate income and who will pay.

-PITCH DECK TEMPLATE

-Use this template to structure your pitch presentation deck, whether that be to your own internal board, a client, or an external investor or funder.
+This template has been adapted from the Business Model Canvas by Alexander Osterwalder, availble under the Creative Commons Attribution-ShareAlike 3.0 Unported license (Source) PITCH DECK TEMPLATE Use this template to structure your pitch presentation deck, whether that be to your own internal board, a client, or an external investor or funder.

 Based on a structure championed by Guy Kawasaki, this slide deck template is a highly effective and compelling format which can keep you focused and position you to get the buy in you need to progress your idea.
-1. Title 2.
-Problem/Opportunity 3.
+2. Problem/Opportunity 3.
 Value Proposition 4.
 Underlying Magic 5.
 Business Model 6.
 Go to Market 7.
 Competitor Analysis 8.
 Management Team 9.
 Financial Projections and Key Metrics 10.
-Current Status, Access to Data, Timeline and Use of Funds
+Current Status, Access to Data, Timeline and Use of Funds 1.
+Title This template has been adapted from "The only 10 slides you need in your pitch" by Guy Kawasaki (Source)